Sat Dec 20 17:24:55 PST 2025

 If you want a clear explanation of the voltage multiplier circuit - there is really good one here: https://youtu.be/ep3D_LC2UzU.
 The basic idea is that the first capacitor in series with the transformer is used to store charge which is added to the input wave form to shift the input voltage peaks to twice their initial value.
 The second capacitor is then used to create the steady ground for the new wave form.
 The diodes are used switch the charge when the wave form changes polarity, and each subsequent stage repeats this process shifting the voltage from the transformer up in value by the peak height in the waveform.
 So the nine stages of the voltage multiplier circuit multiply the voltage by a factor of nine.
 (EEVblog explanation linked above is excellent - so refer to that explanation for details).

 As usual, I built the circuit using a breadboard first in order to test everything prior to soldering the components.
-The circuit runs from a lithium ion bank bank and it only uses about 30 milliamps - so it can be left running for long periods of time.
+The circuit runs from a lithium ion power bank and it only uses about 30 milliamps - so it can be left running for long periods of time.

 Or - using a regular link...

-https://youtu.be/NyY173qtp3QThe image below and the movie above show a neon light flasher I made based on a Joule Thief oscillator.
+The image below and the movie above show a neon light flasher I made based on a Joule Thief oscillator.

 The circuit is very simple.
 The coil is custom wound on a ferite core from a power supply.
 The relatively high voltage alternating current from the coil is rectified by a set of diodes and used to charge a 0.22 microfarad capacitor which is discharged through a neon to create a flash.
 The circuit runs for about 4 days from on an AA battery.